 Reef-safe sunscreen is a real thing

 Steps are being taken to save the coral.
 In 2018, Hawaii banned sunscreens containing oxybenzone and/or octinoxate.
-The legislation will take effect on January 1, 2021.
+The legislation took effect on January 1, 2021.

 Don’t stop using sunscreen

 There is good reason to suspect that some of the ingredients in chemical sunscreens may be harmful, both to us and to our planet.
 But there is absolutely no doubt: the unmitigated UV radiation in direct sunlight is definitely harmful to us.
 We must continue to diligently use sunscreen.

 The potentially harmful ingredients are limited to chemical sunscreens.
 Mineral sunscreens, containing zinc oxide and/or titanium dioxide, are designated by the FDA as GRASE (you know, “generally regarded as safe and effective.”)

 But mineral sunscreens are not generally as effective at blocking sun exposure as chemical sunscreens.

 An advocacy organization known as the Environmental Working Group (EWG) has been studying this problem for decades.
 They publish an annual list of the best sunscreen products, which is available through their website.
 You can find their extensive list of sun protection here.

 So what sunscreens should we use?

 The reputable Consumers Reports suggest chemical sunscreens without oxybenzone to protect against UV radiation and sunburn.
 Here are two recommendations that score well in their testing: